-Rowan University Libraries Digital Scholarship Center sets out to develop and curate innovative digital scholarship projects, educational resources, and collaborative programs to advance and extend creativity, learning, research, scholarly communication, and teaching at Rowan University.
+Rowan University Libraries Digital Scholarship Center sets out to develop and curate innovative digital scholarship projects, educational resources, and collaborative programs to advance creativity, learning, research, scholarly communication, and teaching at Rowan University.
 One way we do this is through collaborating with faculty, staff, students, and the broader community to develop and curate unique digital scholarship projects and collections that relate to curriculum, regional history, or Rowan University inspired research.
 The following is a list of current projects and programs developed by the Rowan University Libraries Digital Scholarship Center.

 The Glassboro Summit Collection is a Rowan University Libraries Digital Scholarship Center project created in collaboration with the Archive and Special Collections, University Publications, and the Glassboro Historical Society.
 The project includes historical photographs, documents, and oral histories.
 Its focus is to provide students, historians, and community members online access to primary and secondary resources related to the Glassboro Summit, the 1967 Cold War-era meeting between President Lyndon B. Johnson and Soviet Premier Alexei Kosygin.
-The collection also includes material related to Glassboro State College (now Rowan University), the Hollybush mansion, and Glassboro local history.
+The collection also includes material related to Glassboro State College (now Rowan University), the Hollybush mansion, and Glassboro's local history.
 The project centralizes and digitally preserves the material for easy access.
-The collection is intended as an educational resource for K-12 and college courses to inspire new scholarship, learning, and curriculum about the Cold War, diplomacy, the Glassboro Summit, and how the Summit impacted the local community and international politics.
+The collection is an educational resource for K-12 and college courses to inspire new scholarship, learning, and curriculum about the Cold War, diplomacy, the Glassboro Summit, and how the Summit impacted the local community and international politics.

 The Glassboro Memory Mapping Project (GMM) is a collaborative digital scholarship project exploring cultural geography, memory, placemaking, and public history of Glassboro, New Jersey.
 The project is being developed through an innovative partnership between the Rowan University Libraries Digital Scholarship Center, Rowan University's Cultural Geography Honors Course (Jen Kitson, Ph.D.), the Glassboro Historical Society, and the Heritage Glass Museum.
 Utilizing digital scholarship and historical and cultural geography research methods, and blended and experiential learning techniques, the project is digitizing, curating, and unifying endangered historical material on a publicly accessible digital archive.

 Student research projects have included: Glassboro's German Prisoner of War Camp, Local Dining and Global Trends, Finding Faith in Glassboro, Making the Invisible Visible: A Queer Glassboro History, Influences of Agriculture, Segregation in Glassboro, Paper Money of the Glass Houses (Labor issues), The Landmark: The 200 Year History of The Franklin House, and several other projects.
 During the Fall 2019 semester, students developed interactive proposals for Imagined Murals located within Glassboro.
 Students presented their proposals to members of the Creative Glassboro Commission, City Council, and the Glassboro Historical Society.
-One of these projects evolved into the student entrepreneurial business, GlassRoots, which was a finalist for the 2019 Idea Challenge.
+One of these projects evolved into the student entrepreneurial business, GlassRoots, a finalist for the 2019 Idea Challenge.

 Designed by Rowan University Libraries Digital Scholarship Center in collaboration with University Publications, University Media and Public Relations, and the Archive and Special Collections, this interactive story is a digital version of Robert D. Bole’s book Summit at Holly Bush, which was published in 1969 by the Glassboro State College Endowment Fund, Inc. The original hardbound book is available within the Rowan University Campbell Library.
 The project’s focus is to provide students, historians, and community members access to information related to the Glassboro Summit, including a collection of primary and secondary resources such as photographs, video, audio, and documents.
 It is intended as an educational resource to develop historical and cultural understanding and to inspire new scholarship and learning about the Cold War, diplomacy, the Glassboro Summit, and how the Summit impacted the local community.